dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1057: Fair penalties should not hinder business innovation.
+### T1057: Penalties should be fair and not stifle innovation.

 |Support|
 |---|